Sign in or

 |A central aim of human thermodynamics is to explain the system-delineated actions revolving existence, love, work, meaning, and purpose thermodynamically.|

 The term ‘human thermodynamics’ was coined in 1893 by English engineer Bryan Donkin, in his article on the earlier scientific work French physicist Gustave Hirn, specifically Hirns’ 1856 experiments on the mechanical equivalent of heat of humans in action and his 1868 book Philosophical Implications of Thermodynamics.
 It was English physicist C.G.
-Darwin (grandson of Charles Darwin), however, who in the Introduction chapter to his 1952 book The Next Million Years, gave the first succinct definition of the subject of human thermodynamics, which he defined as the thermodynamic study of systems of human molecules (people defined chemically).
-In concise form, C.G.
-Darwin defined human thermodynamics as follows:
+Darwin (grandson of Charles Darwin), however, who in the "Introduction" chapter to his 1952 book The Next Million Years, gave the first succinct definition of the subject of human thermodynamics, which he defined as the thermodynamic study of dynamical systems of human molecules (people defined as molecules).
+C.G.
+Darwin, concise form, defined human thermodynamics as follows:

-To clarify, Darwin's definition falls under the classification of: statistical human thermodynamics, the study of human movement using statistical mechanics (or statistical thermodynamics), Darwin's field of study; which can be contrasted with the more difficult subject: chemical human thermodynamics, the study of reactive systems of people using the chemical thermodynamics.
+This definition, to clarify, Darwin's definition falls under the classification of: statistical human thermodynamics, the study of human movement using statistical mechanics (or statistical thermodynamics), Darwin's field of study; which can be contrasted with the more difficult subject: chemical human thermodynamics, the study of reactive systems of humans, people defined as powered chemicals or driven molecules, using the chemical thermodynamics.